 Other individuals at risk of Hib infection are:

-- Individuals with a malfunctioning or lack of spleen, irrespective of how old they are (e.g. sickle cell disease, HIV, or other immunodeficiency)
+- Individuals with a malfunctioning or lack of spleen, complement deficiency etc irrespective of how old they are - see NIAC guidance on Hib vaccination.

-This is a vaccine preventable disease for which there is a national immunisation programme in Ireland.
-See http://www.immunisation.ie for more information on Haemophilus influenzae and Hib vaccination.
+This is a vaccine preventable disease for which there is a national immunisation programme (ie vaccine is free for those recommended it) in Ireland.
+Visit the HSE National Immunisation Office website for more information on Haemophilus influenzae and Hib vaccination.